Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Water Extraction
 Water extraction includes surface extraction and also extraction of water from aquifers and artesian basins - thus the removal from these stores and transfer to others.

-## Human effects on the water cycle
-> 3.a.
-Human factors can disturb and enhance the natural processes and stores in the water and carbon cycles.
-> 3.b.
-The pathways and processes which control the cycling of water and carbon vary over time.

-## Human impacts on the carbon cycle